ssbsukirat/medicine/Gastroenterology/Alimentary canal/Irritable bowel syndrome.md

 ## visceral hypersensitivity
 - exaggerated sensory response to visceral stimulation
 - Food intolerance 2x more common than general population
-- Prolonged fasting improves symptoms
+- ***Prolonged fasting improves symptoms***
-- Visceral afferent dysfunction produce pain at lower distension pressure
+- Visceral afferent dysfunction produce pain at lower distension pressure (***only visceral with somatic sparing)***
-- Lipids lower the threshold for gas, discomfort and pain sensation in IBS
+- ***Lipids lower the threshold*** for gas, discomfort and pain sensation in IBS
+- Increased sensitivity only in gut not in other parts
+## CNS dysregulation
+- Associated with emotional disorders and stress
+- ***Mid-cingulate cortex*** (attention and response selection) activated more in IBS patients
+- Preferential activation of ***prefrontal lobe*** involved with more alertness
+## Abnormal psychology
+- in 80%
+- Exaggerated response to visceral stimulation persists even after excluding psychological factors
+- Influence